thecodewarrior/Tippy.vue/README.md

 <tippy singleton>Item 3</tippy>
 ```

+### Custom Props

+Tippy.vue doesn't have a vue property for every Tippy.js prop, instead providing `extra` for additional options.
+This
+is by design, since it keeps the API clean and easy to understand.
+You can however add you own props without any
+modifications to the base library.
+This is a fairly advanced feature, but it's available if needed.
+[See the docs](https://thecodewarrior.github.io/Tippy.vue/reference/custom-props.html) for an overview of the API.

 ## Contributing

 Setting up an environment is very standard.
 Make sure you're on the latest version of yarn, then run: